nirgeier/AnsibleLabs/Labs/004-playbooks/README.md

 - This is where `Ansible Playbook` is jumping in.
 - `Ansible Playbooks` are essentially **blueprints of automation tasks**.
 - They are written in `YAML`, and are used to **automate tasks on remote hosts**.
-- In summary, `Ansible Playbook`s offer a repeatable, reusable, simple configuration management and multi-machine deployment system, well suited to deploying complex applications.
+- In summary, `Ansible Playbooks` offer a repeatable, reusable, simple configuration management and multi-machine deployment system, well suited to deploying complex applications.
-- They are a **powerful** tool for automating infrastructure management4.
+- They are a **powerful** tool for automating infrastructure management.

-### Ansible Playbooks KeyPoints:
+### Ansible Playbooks Key Points:

 - **Structure**
   A playbook is composed of one or more `plays` in an **ordered list** (Sequence).